Kttra/RatioCalculator/README.md

 # Ratio Calculator
-A ratio calculator/scaler made in C# using .NET.
+A ratio calculator/scaler made in C# using .NET 6.
+Additionally, this program can get the ratio of an image by drawing a rectangle over it.

 The purpose of this program is to simulate a ratio calculator.
 A ratio calculator takes two ratios and scales both sides so that their ratios are equal.
 Values will be rounded for better viewing.
 This program was primarily made for scaling pictures.